 Travelling#

 - This is my photo, from some plane.
 Can you see the dinosaur too?
-It’s like says to us, ‘listen to me, hooooman!’
+It says to us, ‘listen to me, hooooman!’

 - It’s more countries now, but who’s counting.